-So here I sit in a comfortable chair, laptop on the desk before me, a cup of hot coffee (black) to my right, a freshly-lit cigar to my left, and I’m going to tell you about the First World War.
+So here I sit in a comfortable chair, laptop on the desk before me, a cup of hot coffee (black but “fortified” — about the only good use for bourbon of which I’m aware) to my right, a freshly-lit cigar to my left, and I’m going to tell you about the First World War.

 Who the hell am I kidding?

 All I have at my disposal are words, and there are some thing for which words are pathetically, even tragically, inadequate….

 I’m not going to go into the nearly-unbelievable process of how a simple political assassination (of an Austrian archduke) initiated a chain of events which saw the whole continent of Europe go to war with itself in less than six weeks.
 If you’re really interested in the diplomatic squabbles, petty political posturing, intrigue, double-dealing, and dissembling , read my book The Burden of Guilt (Casemate 2010) to learn everything you need to know about it.
 Once the first German soldier crossed the Belgian border in accordance with the Schlieffen Plan, all of that became irrelevant anyway.
 What I’m going to talk about here is the war itself.

 Frankly, The Last Post should be playing right now in the background, and keep playing until you reach the end of this column.
 That or maybe Geoff Knorr’s arrangement of Holst’s I Vow to Thee, My Country.
 Nothing else seems appropriate.

 The world had never seen anything like the clash of armies that met each other in the West and in the East in August 1914.